 As Required By Law: Caris will disclose medical information about you when required to do so by federal, state, or local law.
 Special situations that would fall under this category include but are not limited to:

-• Court orders, including lawsuits and disputes in which you are involved
+• Court orders and legal proceedings, including lawsuits and disputes in which you are involved

 • Law enforcement duties